Margaret has a passion for cooking, baking, and creating recipes that satisfy her cravings for delicious and indulgent food.

 You'll find many terrific scone recipes online and in cookbooks, some traditional (such as Alton Brown's version on the Food Network site) and others decidedly nontraditional (such as Deb Perelman's mouthwatering Roasted Pear and Chocolate Chunk Scones recipe on the Smitten Kitchen blog).

 Lemon curd is a delightful alternative (or addition) to preserves to accompany the scones.
 Homemade lemon curd has a much brighter, fresher taste than commercial curd, and it's quick and easy to make from just a few simple ingredients: lemon juice, fresh lemon zest, sugar, butter, eggs, and sometimes salt.

-Ina Garten's lemon curd recipe is easy, delicious and relatively foolproof, as long as you remember to:
+Ina Garten's lemon curd recipe is easy, delicious and relatively foolproof, as long as you remember the following guidelines:

-- use room temperature lemons to make juicing easier (and to get more juice from each fruit); and
+- Use room temperature lemons to make juicing easier (and to get more juice from each fruit).

 The resulting spread is thick, silky, tart, sweet and bursting with fresh citrus flavor, just as it should be.
 I've also substituted lime zest and juice for the lemon in this recipe to make a refreshing lime curd.
 While it's certainly not traditional with afternoon tea, I think it's wonderful on scones along with a bit of raspberry jam.

 If you prefer a less tart, in-your-face taste, try Stephanie Jaworski's JoyofBaking.com lemon curd recipe, which includes a video demo that you may find helpful is this is your first time making fruit curd.

 Sweets and Dainty Desserts